hassonor/core-typescript/mastering_typescript/CH_4.md

 let logClass = new LogClass();
 logClass.logToConsole(printObject); // printObject.print() called
 ```
-here, we have an object named `printObject` that implements the `IPrint` interface as it has a `print` function.
+Here, we have an object named `printObject` that implements the `IPrint` interface as it has a `print` function.
 We then create an instance of the `LogClass` class,
 and call the `logToConsole` function with the `printObject` variable as the only argument.<br>
 It will print: `printObject.print() called`.